georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 # Introducing Urbit auth-id

-## Web2 and its paperwork
+## Web2 And It's Paperwork

 Everyone these days uses many different software services for our daily needs.
 Email, social media, note-taking, schedule management, project management, food delivery, online shopping.
 Odds are the average person reading this piece uses dozens of SaaS (Software as a Service) platforms in a weekly basis.
 And for good reason, good software makes our lives better.

 They all start the same way.
 You visit their website, and you _register_.
 You must fill in a form with your personal information.
 Some services demand more than others.
 Almost all of them will ask for an email address and a name.
 Increasingly they also demand your phone number too.
-Then all those passwords to remember, which should be unique, and have letters, numbers, symbols, and be long, but not too long.
-Besides the privacy issues with giving your private information to so many different companies, which odds are will eventually leak some or all your information; aren't we all just tired of filling so many forms?
+On top of that you also have all those passwords to remember, each which should be unique, and have a variety of letters, numbers, symbols, and be long, but not too long.
+Besides the privacy issues with giving your private information to so many different companies (with high odds an eventual leak will occur), aren't we all just tired of filling so many forms?

 The internet wasn't supposed to become this Kafkian world where we are constantly filling in forms, again and again, to access new services.
 How much time do we waste every day just logging in to websites?
 Doesn't my computer already know it's me?

 The need for a unified, common standard of identity for the internet was identified long ago, and some approaches have come close to it, such as oAuth.
-Some of you may use "login with Google" or "login with Facebook".
-Which is certainly convenient compared to registration form hell.
+Some of you may already use "login with Google" or "login with Facebook", which are certainly convenient compared to registration form hell.
 But surely depending on Facebook to identify yourself to your schedule management software is not how authentication should work.
 It's your identity, you should have complete control over it.

 ## Urbit ID

-Finally there is a solution, with Urbit ID.
+Luckily we have an existing solution to take advantage of, with Urbit ID.
 Urbit IDs are your cryptographic property.
-They are non-fungible tokens, as of present (March 2022) deployed on the Ethereum blockchain, using the ERC-721 standard.
-In fact they are one of the oldest NFTs ever deployed, years before the concept entered the mainstream.
+They are non-fungible tokens deployed on the Ethereum blockchain using the ERC-721 standard.
+In fact they are one of the oldest NFTs ever deployed.
 [You can read more details here](https://urbit.org/docs/azimuth/azimuth) on the Urbit ID system and how it relates to Urbit OS, but in short, you must own an Urbit ID in order to access the Urbit network.
 Urbit IDs are finite in number (2^32 sovereign IDs), so spam protection (aka Sybil resistance) is built-in to the system.

 If you have an Urbit ID, most likely you already run an Urbit server.
 You enjoy private messaging, publishing, and an increasingly rich ecosystem of decentralized apps, all run by yourself.
 Thanks to Urbit Visor you can now interact with traditional websites using data from your Urbit ship, disclosed by you exactly how you want it thanks to it's built-in permission system.
-There is only one missing piece: login.
-Why can't I just login to external services with my Urbit ID?
+There is only one missing piece: logging in.

 ## auth-id

-Now you can.
-Introducing `auth-id`, an Urbit backend application (i.e. a Gall agent) to enable secure and easy login to external websites with a single click.
+With the introduction of `auth-id`, an Urbit backend application (i.e. a Gall agent), you can securely and easily login to external websites with a single click.
 No more filling in forms, no more forgetting your password.
-All users will need is to run Urbit Visor in their browsers, and they can prove their identity with a click of a button.
-For environments where Urbit Visor is not available, `auth-id` will also work, but users will need to manually validate their login, in a similar way as receiving an OTP through SMS for smartphone apps.
+All users will need to do is install Urbit Visor in their browsers, and they can prove their identity at the single click of a button.
+For environments where Urbit Visor is not available, `auth-id` will also work, but users will need to manually validate their login in a similar way as receiving an OTP through SMS for smartphone apps.

-If you're excited by the possibilities, and you very well should be, below is a tutorial for developers to learn how to make use of `auth-id` to authenticate users of their service.
-Read on.
+If you're excited by the possibilities, and you very well should be, in the following sections we will be diving deep into how developers can use `auth-id` to authenticate users in their services.

-## Guide
+## How To Authenticate Users With Urbit ID

 `auth-id` is an Urbit Gall agent, a piece of software running on your Urbit ship.
 Developers will need to run an Urbit server which will be in charge of authenticating users to their application.
 Think of it as an authenticating microservice, just much, much easier to set up.